Overwatch Champions Series

-The Overwatch Champions Series (OWCS) is a global competitive esports tournament series for the video game Overwatch 2, owned by Blizzard Entertainment.
+The Overwatch Champions Series (OWCS) is a global competitive esports tournament series for the video game Overwatch, owned by Blizzard Entertainment.
 The circuit is divided into four regions: North America, EMEA, Asia and China.
 The North America and EMEA regions are operated by ESL FaceIt Group, while Asia is operated by Korean esports tournament organizer WDG and China is operated by Thunder Fire Group.

 History

 Overwatch initially showed promise for an esports scene during its beta phase in 2015, attracting teams from around the world to compete upon its full release.
-While an open ecosystem for its esport was quickly established, its publisher Activision Blizzard elected to create the Overwatch League, a franchised league akin to that of North America's NBA, with slots being sold for a reported for its inaugural season in 2018.
+While an open ecosystem for its esport was quickly established, its publisher Activision Blizzard elected to create the Overwatch League, a franchised league akin to North America's NBA, with slots being sold for a reported for its inaugural season in 2018.
 The league faced challenges early on, including a slow start in its inaugural years and logistical issues exacerbated by the COVID-19 pandemic in 2020.
-Additionally, the announcement of Overwatch 2 in 2019 brought about changes to the game's format and gameplay, which received a lukewarm response upon release in 2022.
+Additionally, the announcement of Overwatch 2 in 2019 brought about changes to the format and gameplay, which received a mediocre response upon release in 2022.
 These challenges, coupled with controversies such as the sexual harassment lawsuit in 2021, led to mounting pressure from teams to exit the league.
 Months before Microsoft's acquisition of Activision Blizzard, teams were offered the chance to leave the Overwatch League, ultimately leading to its closure in January 2024.

 The Overwatch Champions series (OWCS) was established in January 2024 following the folding of Overwatch League.
 Unlike the previous approach of independently managing the league, Blizzard Entertainment opted for partnerships to oversee specific regions, with ESL FaceIt Group operating the North America and EMEA regions, while WDG was selected to operate the Asia region.
 The Overwatch Champions Series adopted an open format, departing from the franchise structure of the Overwatch League.
-This transition opened up opportunities for both established organizations and new entrants, with teams like ENCE and Team Falcons joining the series alongside well-established teams such as Fnatic and TSM.
-Former Overwatch League teams such as the Toronto Defiant and San Francisco Shock (playing under the name NRG Shock) also remained active after the closure of the Overwatch League, competing with a new roster in the OWCS.
-Early concerns for OWCS included the lack of well-defined prize pools, the lack of a clear roadmap, and challenges in maintaining consistent viewership, compared to that of the Overwatch League.
+This transition opened up opportunities for both established organizations and new entrants, with teams like ENCE and Team Falcons joining the series alongside experienced teams such as Fnatic and TSM.
+Former Overwatch League teams such as the Toronto Defiant and San Francisco Shock (participating under the name NRG Shock) also remained active after the closure of the Overwatch League, competing with a new roster in the OWCS.
+Early concerns for OWCS included the lack of well-defined prize pools, not having a clear roadmap, and challenges in maintaining consistent viewership, compared to that of the Overwatch League.

 Following its inaugural season, the OWCS elected to shift to a promotion and relegation system.
-Additionally, it introduced a partnership program, in which nine teams across its original three regions would receive a portion of the proceeds that are generated from crowdfunded in-game team packs.
+Additionally, it introduced a partnership program, in which nine teams over its original three regions would receive a portion of the proceeds that are generated from crowdfunded in-game team packs.